CorvidBuilds/Mantis-Xol/README.md

  - Revo support
  - Port nozzle LEDs to Xol 2

-## Note:
-I'm not the owner of some of the STLs in this repo.
-The rightful owners are included in the filenames and these files will be removed in favor of a readme with links to their origin instead.
 ## Build Notes:
 This toolhead might require other modifications to retain full functionality of your printer.
  - All test machines used for this mod had Rama's front idlers which have a much lower profile compared to stock Voron front idlers.
 The fan assemblies might conflict and reduce usable X travel.